TomasConti02/DigitalSystems/CommonProject/cuda/README.md

 The address are aligne to 32byte.
 We need take care about bank conflict, when one ore more thread try to access to the date inside the same bank.
 Why it is dangerous ? because we need to serialize the operations.
+Each 32-thread warp performs concurrent access, for this reasone every read by a warp is the size of a line (32byte)